akern40/ndarray-design/README.md

 > `ndarray` should have some concept of an "owning" structure and some concept of a "referencing" structure.

 There's another idea we want to borrow from the `Vec`/`[T]` duo: [`Deref` implementations](https://doc.rust-lang.org/beta/book/ch15-02-deref.html).
-The [Array Reference Type RFC](https://github.com/rust-ndarray/ndarray/issues/879) on GitHub[^4] by Jim Turner makes several good arguments that `ndarray`'s owning data type should implement `Deref` with the referencing type as its target.
+Jim Turner's [Array Reference Type RFC](https://github.com/rust-ndarray/ndarray/issues/879)[^4] makes several good arguments for `ndarray`'s owning data type implementing `Deref` with the referencing type as its target.
 The RFC has a lot of rich detail, but I'd like to pull out what I think are the three best arguments for this design:
 1. Integration into the Rust ecosystem by analogy to other smart pointer types
-2. Expression of function arguments (although we'll get back to that later)
+2. Expression of function arguments (this will come up later)
 3. In-place arithmetic operators

 If we're using the referencing type as a function argument, that means we'd like to have most capability implemented on the reference type, rather than the owning type.